 If that’s too much of a departure for you, then rest assured that Team Deathmatch and Domination will be returning.

 The most unusual change comes in the form of Headquarters; a shared social space for up to 48 players that seems akin to Destiny’s Tower.
-Here you can compete at a shooting range, or battle it out in a 1v1 arena, or simply hang out with other players while queuing for matches.
+Here you can compete at a shooting range, practice your score streaks, battle it out in a 1v1 arena, open loot boxes, or simply hang out with other players while queuing for matches.
 You can check in with officers to obtain quests, with objectives based on either multiplayer performance or social interactions.
 You'll also prestiege at the Headquarters, in a ceremony overlooking the Normandy beach.
 Very pomp.

 As for progression, the highest rank shown so far is 55, so it would seem that this is the target you need to hit before Prestige kicks in and you start over again.